patternize/patternize.io/docs/DataStructures/Basic/BinaryTree/BSTTraversals.md

 };

 // breadth-first search can also be done recursively,
-// though it more commonly done iteratively const bfs_recursive = (root) => {
+// though it is more commonly done iteratively const bfs_recursive = (root) => {
     let queue = [root];
     let result = [];